mbachm/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.1.
 Preprocessing

 You can find the preprocessing under the headline *Pre-process the Data Set (normalization, grayscale, etc.)*, the seventh code cell in the jupyter notebook.
 The preprocessing for the sets is done in the function `normalize_and_greyscale_image_set`.
 First, it converts the RGB image into a greyscale image.
-This is done beacuse I wanted my network to focus on the shape of the traffic sign and not the color it has.
+This is done because I wanted my network to focus on the shape of the traffic sign and not the color it has.
 Second, the preprocessing normalizes the images with the function `normalize_greyscaled_Image`.
 This way I want to achieve that my NN focus on the underlying distributions/traffic sign shape.
 Afterwards, I add an additional dimension to the image.
 This is done to get it in the shape (32, 32, 1), as after the grayscaling of the image with `cv2.cvtColor`the dimension is removed.

 Right below the functions you can see that my code is converting the images shape from (32, 32, 3) to (32, 32, 1) for all given sets.